sirasagi62/nvim-lcl-lisp-runner/README.md

 ## Acknowledgement

-LCL, a Lua implementation of CommonLisp, is provided under the MIT License by gsou.
-Eliza and Prolog implementations in CommonLisp are provided under the MIT License by Peter Norvig at PAIP.
+[LCL](https://codeberg.org/gsou/LCL), a Lua implementation of CommonLisp, is provided under the MIT License by gsou.
+Eliza and Prolog implementations in CommonLisp are provided under the MIT License by Peter Norvig in ["Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp"](https://github.com/norvig/paip-lisp).
 All of these components are copyrighted by the original copyright holder under the MIT License.